Stochastic heat differences between many-particle and density field descriptions: Spatiotemporally Discrete model

-\black{ Imagine a many-particle system consisting of $M$ particles labeled with $i\in [1,M]$ in the space homogeneously divided into the square lattices (or cells) assigned with the discrete indices ``${\bm x}$".
+Imagine a many-particle system consisting of $M$ particles labeled with $i\in [1,M]$ in the space homogeneously divided into the square lattices (or cells) assigned with the discrete indices ``${\bm x}$".
 Let the unit length be the edge size of the lattice.
-Hence, for instance, on two-dimension (2D), the lattices are identified with ${\bm x}\equiv (x,y)$ for $x,\,y \in \mathrm{integers}$ (see fig.~\ref{fig_schematic_map}).
-The time is also discretized, and ``$t$" in sec.~\ref{sec_Discrete} represents discrete time like $\cdots, t-2, t-1, t, t+1, t+2, \cdots$ by dropping the unit time for a compact notation.\footnote{ \black{To clearly see the discreteness-continuum correspondence, the symbols ``$t,{\bm x}$" in secs.~\ref{sec_Discrete} and \ref{sec_numerical} are employed to indicate a discrete time and spatial point, whereas many cases use ``$t,{\bm x}$" as continuous variables to be assigned to continuous time and spatial point as in secs.~\ref{many_particles}-\ref{ManyPolymers}.} } }
+Hence, for instance, on two-dimension (2D), the lattices are identified with ${\bm x}\equiv (x,y)$ for $x,\,y \in \mathrm{integers}$ (see Fig.~\ref{fig_schematic_map}).
+The time is also discretized, and ``$t$" in Sec.~\ref{sec_Discrete} represents discrete time like $\cdots, t-2, t-1, t, t+1, t+2, \cdots$ by dropping the unit time for a compact notation.\footnote{ To clearly see the discreteness-continuum correspondence, the symbols ``$t,{\bm x}$" in Secs.~\ref{sec_Discrete} and \ref{sec_numerical} are employed to indicate a discrete time and spatial point, whereas many cases use ``$t,{\bm x}$" as continuous variables to be assigned to continuous time and spatial point as in Secs.~\ref{many_particles}-\ref{ManyPolymers}. }

-\black{ The number density is defined as
+The number density is defined as

 where $\delta_{{\bm x},{\bm x}'}$ denotes the Kronecker delta with $\delta_{{\bm x},{\bm x}'}=1$ for ${\bm x}={\bm x}'$, and $\delta_{{\bm x},{\bm x}'}=0$ otherwise.
-Note that $\rho_{t,{\bm x}}$ may be dealt with as the integer to indicate the number of the particles being in the lattice at the spatiotemporal point $(t,{\bm x})$ because a single lattice has the unit area in 2D (or volume in 3D), but this is called the number density to more easily see the direct correspondence to the number density (eq.~(\ref{NumDen_Dirac_delta})) defined in Dean-Kawasaki eq. later on.
-Figure~\ref{fig_schematic_map} represents the schematic maps of the number density, where some of the lattices are taken up by multiple particles.
+Note that $\rho_{t,{\bm x}}$ may be dealt with as the integer to indicate the number of the particles being in the lattice at the spatiotemporal point $(t,{\bm x})$ because a single lattice has the unit area in 2D (or volume in 3D), but this is called the number density to more easily see the direct correspondence to that (Eq.~(\ref{NumDen_Dirac_delta})) defined in Dean-Kawasaki equation later on.
+Figure~\ref{fig_schematic_map} represents the schematic density field $\{ \rho_{t,{\bm x}} \}$ made by number density, where some of the lattices are taken up by multiple particles.
 The time evolution from $t$ to $t+1$ is also illustrated.
-For example, either of the particles (index 3 or 5) encircled by the red dash line can move so as to maintain the same number-density map.
-The particle-tracking distinguishes two states at $t+1$, whereas the number-density observations only with $\{ \rho_{t+1,{\bm x}} \}$ identify them as the same state. }
+For example, either of the particles (index 3 or 5) encircled by the red dash line can move so as to maintain the same density field.
+The particle level distinguishes two states at $t+1$, whereas the density field observations only with $\{ \rho_{t+1,{\bm x}} \}$ identify them as the same state.